 New emissions standards are driving the maritime industry towards an increased focus on cleaner practices on ship scrapping, emissions controls and port management

-We invite you to explore solutions related to maritime transportation in more depth below, find potential partners, catch up on the latest news and discover real-life case examples of how ocean transportation can help solve your energy issues.
+We invite you to explore solutions related to maritime transportation in more depth below, find potential partners, catch up on the latest news and discover real-life case examples of how sustainable ocean transportation can help solve your environmental issues.

 Utilising linkages between sectors to best use renewable energy has a huge potential in the reduction of CO2 emissions.
 Digitised and energy efficient consumption, electrification and a comprehensive renewable energy system are all variables in the quest for huge CO2 reductions.